-A bunion operation is the only long term cure for bunions and is only performed if other treatments have failed to reduce your symptoms.
+A bunion operation is the only long term cure for bunions and is performed only if other treatments have failed to reduce your symptoms.

-Bunions, also known as hallux abducto valgus, are caused by the big toe shifting out of position towards the second toe resulting in the characteristic bump on the side of the foot.
+Bunions, also known as hallux abducto valgus, are caused by the big toe shifting out of position towards the second toe, resulting in the characteristic bump on the side of the foot.